Preparing for Disasters

 Additional items to consider:

-- Keep important family documents in a waterproof container in your home and keep copies in your disaster kit: Wills, insurance policies, bank account numbers, passports, social security cards, immunization records, credit card numbers, and birth/marriage/death certificates
+- Keep important family documents in a waterproof container in your home and keep copies in your disaster kit: Wills, insurance policies, bank account numbers, passports, social security cards, immunization records, credit card numbers, phone numbers, and birth/marriage/death certificates.

 - Keep a 14-day supply of vital medications on hand at all times.
 Remember to plan for power-dependent medical equipment.

 - Rotate the food supply every six months.